 Join us each Tuesday at Twelve (CST) via Zoom.

-Some programs will focus on our exhibit, String Theory, and feature the artists and lenders who have contributed to the exhibit.
-Other programs will highlight various aspects of quilt life in Iowa!
+Some programs will focus on our exhibit, A Quilted Garden, while other programs will highlight various aspects of quilt life in Iowa!

 To Join the Zoom meeting, click on the following link, or type the Meeting ID into Zoom:

 We will use the SAME meeting link for ALL of our Virtual Iowa Quiltscape sessions – each Tuesday at Twelve.
 If you have questions about how to join the Zoom meeting, email or call us—director@IowaQuiltMuseum.org or 515-462-5988.

 If you find benefit and enjoyment from our online programs, please consider making a financial donation the Iowa Quilt Museum.